tomjennings100/dashboardapidocs/README.md

 Listing Available Feeds
 ----
 ####`/widgets`
 An authenticated user that has been granted access to the REST API can list the feeds they are permissioned on by issuing a GET request to `/widgets`.
-A `200 ` response will be issued along with a JSON object of widgets, as follows:
+A `200 ` response will be issued along with an array of widgets, as follows:
 ```
 {
     "Widgets": {